 Any advertising you do in relation to your professional activities must be accurate.
-Advertisements must not be misleading, false, unfair or exaggerated.
-In particular, you should not claim your personal skills, equipment or facilities are better than anyone else's unless you can prove this is true.
+Any advertisements must not be misleading, false, unfair or exaggerated.
+In particular, you should not claim your personal skills, equipment or facilities are better that anyone else's unless you can prove this is true.